Matera

 View from the Chiesa di Santa Maria di Idris situated on a rock with the tower of the Chiesa di San Pietro Caveoso in front of the photo and the Basilica Cattedrale di Matera "Maria Santissima della Bruna" glowing in the setting sun.

-Another view from the Chiesa di Santa Maria di Idris.
+Another view on Matera seen from the Chiesa di Santa Maria di Idris.
 Kurt Hielscher made two photos here.
-The results will follow later.

 Sweet streetart in, for the most authentic, Matera.